/Blog/Start your business/Clean Up in Business: How to Start a Laundry Business in South Africa

 Challenges to expect along the way

 Every business has challenges, and laundry, to be honest, is no different.
 Electricity costs can be high, and water shortages may affect your schedule.
-Planning ahead can reduce the impact, using energy-efficient machines, storing water where possible, and timing your cycles carefully.
+Planning ahead can help reduce the impact, using energy-efficient machines, storing water where possible and timing your cycles carefully.

 Competition is another factor to be aware of, and there may already be other laundromats in many areas.
 So you need to stand out by focusing on your service.
 Be faster and more reliable, or add extra touches like ironing or delivery.
 Customers will remember good experiences and that’s what will keep them coming back.